GGAUSI/scripting_group2/README.md

 Rehabilitation Center Management System

-The Rehabilitation Center Management System is a  slution designed for rehabilitation facilities.
+The Rehabilitation Center Management System is a  solution designed for rehabilitation facilities.
 Its core functionalities encompass:

 Patient Management:
 add and manage new patients, including personal details,  and contact information.